c-frame/aframewiki/en/pages/solidjs.md

 ## Add A-Frame and Networked-Aframe to the project

 Then include A-Frame script tag and other components you need in the `index.html` file.
-The easiest way is to grab the content of the `index.html` file of the [naf-project](https://glitch.com/edit/#!/naf-project) glitch and paste it in the `index.html` file of your project and put back the two lines before `</body>`:
+The easiest way is to grab the content of the `index.html` file of the [naf-project](https://github.com/networked-aframe/naf-project/blob/main/public/index.html) and paste it in the `index.html` file of your project and put back the two lines before `</body>`:

 ```html
 <div id="root"></div>